 Hi!
 I am a predoctoral researcher at Google DeepMind, India in the Foundational Research unit.
-I work on Multimodal-Multicultural video understanding in Gemini.
-I primarily work with Partha Talukdar, Shachi Dave, Arsha Nagrani, Tobias Weyand, Anelia Angelova and Cordelia Schmid.
+I work on Multimodal learning for Gemini.
+I am currently working with Andrew Zisserman, Dima Damen , Cordelia Schmid and Arsha Nagrani on Egocentric Videos.
+I work with Partha Talukdar, Shachi Dave, Arsha Nagrani, Tobias Weyand, Anelia Angelova and Cordelia Schmid on Multilingual Video Reasoning.
 Feels like a dream to be working with so many amazing people!

 Prior to this I spent five months at FastCode AI as a Machine Learning Engineer where I worked on Time-Series Foundation Models and Diffusion Models with Arjun Jain.

 Previously, I was a MS student in the CVIT group at IIIT Hyderabad, advised by Prof. C. V. Jawahar and Prof. Makarand Tapaswi.
 I also closely worked with Prof. Vineet Gandhi.
-I am working in multimodal learning (jointly learning from vision and language modalities).
-Before this I was an Engineer at Mercedes Benz Research & Development India.
+At IIIT I focussed on efficient multimodal representation learning and studying compositional reasoning in MLLMs.

 I am broadly interested in the problems related to computer vision, natural language processing and multimodal representation learning (especially using self-supervision).